tomjnixon/door_sensor_firmware/README.md

 # Errata

-- There seems to be some instability which happens the battery gets low, but before the battery indicator says it's low (present in the original firmware too I think).
-It may be possible to detect this and handle it better.

 - The wake-up timer on my test device seems quite inaccurate -- the built-in calibration says it's about 15% faster than nominal, but it's actually about 15% slower.
 Perhaps the calibration is actually a scaled period rather than a